PendingMitch/pendingmitch.github.io/_posts/2024-06-02-pendingspikes.md

 [PendingSpikes](https://pendingmitch.tebex.io/category/fivem) is a project that aims to create a simple, effective, and beautiful script for utilisiing spike strips in FiveM.

+## Features

+- Player Animations.
+- Spike strip animations.
+- Customisable spike strip length.
+- Command and interaction support.
+- Removing all spikes in a group at one time.
+- Integration with RPEmotes.
+- Exports and Events for developers.

 ## Try it Out!

 Try it out at [PendingDevelopment's Tebex Webstore](https://pendingmitch.tebex.io/category/fivem).

+## Credits

+- [loaf_spikestrips](https://github.com/loaf-scripts/loaf_spikestrips) for the original script (forked from v1.2.1). - PendingDevelopment will work to fix any of the performance issues addressed between v1.2.1 and v2.1.0 in releases coming soon.

 ---